hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ## Raspberry Pi 5 Poor Mans NAS / Media Server

 ### Outline
-If you have a PI 5 and some old USB3 disks (with their own power) and a couple of USB3 hubs laying around, but can't afford a NAS box or 3D printer to print one nor a SATA hat for the Pi etc, then perhaps cobble together a NAS / Media Server with what you have.
+If you have a PI 5 and some old USB3 disks (with their own power supply) and a couple of USB3 hubs laying around, but can't afford a NAS box nor a 3D printer to print one nor a SATA hat for the Pi etc, then perhaps cobble together a NAS / Media Server with what you have.

-A Pi 5 with
-- `SAMBA` for file sharing
-- `overlayfs` (inbuilt in debian) for merging folders into a virtual folder
-- `HD-IDLE` to ensure good disk spin-down times
+Together with a Pi 5 and an SD card you can use
-- 1 or 2 USB3 hubs plugged into the Pi 5
+- 1 or 2 (say, 4-port) USB3 hubs plugged into the Pi 5 to connect many old USB3 disks to the Pi
-- old USB3 disks, plugged into the USB hubs
+- 1 to 8 old USB3 disks plugged into the USB hubs

-can serve up the folders/files across a LAN.
+With this harware you can readuly serve up standard SAMBA SMB/CIFS file shares and media files to devices across your LAN.

+### Why ?
+You could use `OpenMediaVault` or `Plex` more easily, but they connect to the internet to do 'stuff'.
+I looked at `Plex` years ago and was very uncomfortable with the level of access provided to the vendor servers directly into my LAN and hence to all the devices on my LAN ... their products essentially gave them unfettered access.
+I valued my banking details and documents etc, so refused to go down that route.

+This 'roll your own' approach avoids the pain of getting 'done over' by your own hand - installing packages known to interact of themselves in essentially unknown ways with (uncontrolled) vendors' servers on the internet - at the cost of having to deal with more complexity ... safety first.

+### General Approach
-Say one has 8 old USB3 disks `DISK1` ... `DISK8` all plugged into the USB3 hubs,
+Say one has 8 old USB3 disks `DISK1` ... `DISK8` all plugged into the (1 or 2) USB3 hubs,
-and disk each has a single root folder containing subfolders of media to be served `ROOT1` ... `ROOT8`, then we can
+and disk each has a single root folder containing subfolders of media to be served `ROOTFOLDER1` ... `ROOTFOLDER8`, then we can
-- mount the disks individually in fstab
+- mount the disks individually in fstab so they appear in a consistent way to the system
-- create a virtual folder from all of those root folders and mount that in fstab
+- use `overlaysf` (inbuilt in debian) to create a virtual overlayed folder of all of those root folder trees into a single virtual folder tree for presentation to devices on your LAN
+- use `SAMBA` to serve up the individual USB3 disks in read-write mode for PCs on the LAN to copy new files onto
-- setup `SAMBA` to serve up the individual disks in read-write mode, and the virtual folder in read-only mode
+- use `SAMBA` to serve up the virtual overlayed folder tree in read-only mode to devices on your LAN
+- use `DLNA` to serve up the virtual overlayed folder in read-only mode to devices on your LAN (eg PCs, ChromeCasts, TVs)
-- setup HD-IDLE to ensure they all spin down properly between uses and not spin all the time
+- use `HD-IDLE` to ensure the USB3 disks all spin down properly between uses and not stay spinning all the time

-A drawback is that if one copies new files onto the individual disks, or modifies existing files on them, then the Pi needs to be re-booted so that overlayfs takes notice of changes.
+One drawback is that if one copies new files onto the individual disks, or modifies existing files on them, then the Pi needs to be re-booted so that `overlayfs` takes notice of changes.
 Not so good for a true NAS, not the end of the world for a media server with infrequent updates;
-one could always setup a nightly Pi reboot at 4:45 am with crontab and say "it'll be ready tomorrow" ...
+one could easily setup a nightly Pi reboot at 4:45 am with crontab and say "it'll be up tomorrow" ...

 ### Acknowledgements